 What is Scenario Planning?

 Scenario planning is a method finance teams use to map out different versions of the future based on changing key variables.
-It's not about predicting exactly what will happen, but preparing for a range of possibilities.
+It’s not about predicting exactly what’ll happen, but preparing for a range of possibilities.
+McKinsey reports 90% of CFOs now use at least 3 scenarios for planning—a 40% increase from pre-crisis levels.

 Think of scenario planning as creating several different stories about how the future might unfold.
 Each story is based on different assumptions about things like market conditions, customer behavior, or internal decisions.

-Scenario planning is a strategic method that allows finance teams to prepare for multiple future possibilities by systematically exploring different outcomes based on changing variables and assumptions.
+Scenario planning is a strategic method that lets finance teams prepare for multiple future possibilities by systematically exploring different outcomes based on changing variables and assumptions.

 Templates bring structure to this process.
 They’re pre-designed frameworks that help organize your assumptions, inputs, and calculations so you can compare different scenarios side by side.
 A good template makes the process repeatable and easier to communicate to others.